schrockwell/pcw/SPECIFICATION.md

 The characters MUST be encoded as ASCII (TODO: which ISO??).

-The characters MAY be sent to any destination that can recreate the Morse representation of those characters, such as a radio, WinKeyer-compatible serial device, or software.
+The characters MAY be sent to any destination that can recreate the Morse representation of those characters, such as a radio, WinKeyer serial device, or software.
 Devices MAY interpret characters in special ways, such as for custom spacing or prosigns.

 The server MAY ignore the packet if there is no applicable device to recreate the Morse code.